 - One Point Perspective Drawing

 - Longer term projects

-- Exploration of a wide variety of materials including: acrylic painting, clay projects, printmaking, origami, Sketchbook Express® on the iPad
+- Exploration of a wide variety of materials including acrylic painting, clay projects, printmaking, origami, and Sketchbook Express® on the iPad

-- Artists appreciation and inspiration include: Brunelleschi, Wayne Thiebaud, Picasso, Matisse
+- Artist appreciation and inspiration include Brunelleschi, Wayne Thiebaud, Picasso, and Matisse

 The fifth grade physical education program expands on skills learned in fourth grade, and continues to apply those skills to games, lifetime activities, and sports preparation and development.
 All students acquire the knowledge and skills for movement that provide the foundation for enjoyment and continued social development through physical activity.